-We’re calling it Mountains After the Flood and it explores a question I’ve had for a long time: what was the world like when Noah stepped off the Ark?
+We’re calling the film Mountains After the Flood and it explores a question I’ve had for a long time: what was the world like when Noah stepped off the Ark?

 To be honest, I don’t think many of us realize how dynamic it was.
 From looking at the rock record, however, it’s clear there were an incredible number of geological events still going on around the world.
 The continents were shifting, there were major earthquakes, regional floods, continent-size hurricanes, growing ice sheets, and, perhaps most amazing, mountains rising.